osbridge/openconferenceware/README.md

 ### Views and Styles

-You can override any view in OpenConferenceWare by creating a view with the same name in your host application.
-For example, replace the view showing a single room, you would create `app/views/open_conference_ware/rooms/show.html.erb` within your host application.
+Since OpenConferenceWare is an engine, all of its views are packaged inside the gem.
+To customize things, you can easily override any view by creating one with the same name in your application.

+To simplify this process, we've included a generator that will copy views out of the gem for you.
+Invoking the following command will copy all of OpenConferenceWare's views:

+    $ bin/rails generate open_conference_ware:views

+If you only need to override a particular set of views, you can pass arguments to the generator to narrow things down.
+This will copy only the layout file and view related to rooms:

+    $ bin/rails generate open_conference_ware:views layouts rooms

+You can see a full list of available arguments by running:

+    $ bin/rails generate open_conference_ware:views --help

 Releases
 --------